Ovdje ćete pronaći smjernice i obrasce za prijavu prijevare OLAF-u.

 - January – May 2018: the Commission carried out an assessment in line with the Better Regulation principles, to develop the proposal for the amendment of the Regulation.

-Adoption of proposal to amend OLAF Regulation
+Adoption of the amending Regulation

 The negotiations between the Commission, the European Parliament and the Council started in September 2019 and were finalised on 26 June 2020.
 On 4 December 2020, the Council adopted its first reading position.
 On 8 December 2020, the Commission adopted a communication on the Council’s position expressing support for the agreement, as it achieves the objectives of its proposal.
 On 17 December 2020, the European Parliament adopted the new Regulation (EU, Euratom) 2020/2223 amending Regulation No 883/2013, as regards cooperation with the EPPO and the effectiveness of the European Anti-Fraud Office investigations.

 The new Regulation entered into force on 17 January 2021.